hellpig/waffle-generator-and-optimal-solver/README.md

 # waffleGen.py

-I made waffleGen.py to generate all possible waffle solutions of a certain rectangular size.
+I made waffleGen.py to generate all possible waffle solutions of any rectangular size.

-**Reducing the size of the word list *greatly* helps runtime and is always crucial**.
+**Reducing the size of a word list *greatly* helps runtime and is always crucial**.
 Without reducing the word list, nearly all printed puzzles are garbage because they have at least one ridiculously uncommon word.
 I suppose the user could always hand select the desired sublist then run the generator code!

 If the length of a word list is not changed, the length of the word does not greatly affect runtime.
 This is because few scenarios make it past 3 or 4 words.
 Regardless of word size, word lists should be less than 1000 if you want to finish them in a reasonable amount of time.
 If you want to use multiple CPU cores, quickly modify my code so that each core could be assigned different starting words, keeping in mind that starting words with a starting letter that is a common starting letter in the word list will likely take longer to run.